 This photo of a Hydromantes shooting its tongue to catch a housefly reveals the spectacular performance of some ballistic movements.
 The tongue skeleton is acting like a harpoon and is shot completely from the salamander’s body.
 The tongue is projected so rapidly that it travels to the prey under its own momentum.
 We are examining tongue projection as a model of ballistic movement and have found that tongue projection in salamanders is accomplished with extremely high power output via an elastic “bow and arrow” mechanism.
 Also, we have found that high power, ballistic tongues have evolved at least three times independently among the lungless salamanders.
 We are currently working to determine the physiological and biomechanical basis for this remarkably high performance.
 In addition, we are examining ballistic tongues of frogs and chameleons, which have evolved elastically powered tongues independently from those of salamanders and have different mechanisms.
 A central technique we use is capturing movements in slow motion to reveal details of their dynamics.
 See amphibians and reptiles feeding in slow motion on our Youtube playlist.

 Collaborative research we are engaged in focuses on how locomotor forces are generated in the limbs and trunk during running, and how this has changed in tetrapod evolution.
 Because the trunk muscles have both locomotor and postural roles, as well as respiratory functions in amniotes, conflicts can arise during locomotion.
 We are investigating how locomotor-ventilatory conflicts and locomotor-postural conflicts have been resolved in vertebrate evolution.
-We use a technique in which the muscles act as force transducers: we record changes in muscle activity as we manipulate locomotor forces by altering the environment or applying perturbations to dogs, lizards, and salamanders as they locomote.
+We record changes in muscle activity as we manipulate locomotor forces by altering the environment or applying perturbations to dogs, lizards, and salamanders as they locomote.